In pictures: Pendle remembers war dead

-Pendle came to a standstill to observe a minute's silence on Armistice Day on Saturday with official ceremonies taking place in Barley and Nelson.
+Pendle came to a standstill to observe a two minute's silence on Armistice Day on Saturday with official ceremonies taking place in Barley and Nelson.

 And the following day Remembrance Sunday saw wreath-laying ceremonies and parades across the borough.